Last updated 22/07/2019

 Even in the final run of a particular engine, manufacturers do not increase exhaust size.
 Why?
 Because bigger isn’t better!
 The exhaust diameter coming out of the factory is already optimised for that engine.
 It’s common sense.
 Why wouldn’t the manufacturer exploit such a cheap and easy optimisation opportunity?

 Smaller exhaust pipes present a greater resistance to steady state flow.
 So smaller isn’t necessarily better either.
-It’s a compromise between resistance to flow, flow velocity and mass of gas residing in the pipe.
+It’s a compromise between resistance to flow and flow velocity.
 There is a sweet spot.
 An optimal compromise.
 The manufacturer’s design is based on this optimum.
-A bigger exhaust pipe isn’t necessarily better.
-Even without any understanding of exhaust physics, the proof is that manufacturers do not exploit bigger exhausts to improve performance.
-Why else wouldn’t they?
+Even without any understanding of exhaust physics, a basic understanding of design compromise will tell you there must be compromises involved.
+Why else wouldn’t original manufacturers increase exhaust size?
 Imagine how much extra metal is involved in a slightly bigger pipe.
 Not much, and steel is cheap.
 Manufactures don’t increase exhaust size because it doesn’t universally improve performance or efficiency.

 The optimal exhaust size is a function of exhaust volume.
 The greater the exhaust volume, the greater the optimal exhaust size.
 Exhaust volume increases with engine rpm and fuel delivery.
 So ideally you’d have a variable sized exhaust pipe that increases in size as rpm and fuel injection quantity increases.
 For a fixed exhaust pipe size then you need to pick a compromise.
 The manufacturer does this – they will pick an exhaust size that is somewhere in the middle, optimized for the rpm when the engine develops it’s maximum torque and optimised to deliver the greatest area under the power curve.
 This will provide the greatest possible torque whilst maximising average power over the entire power curve.
 Maximum torque and low rpm performance are favoured because this is what makes the biggest impact for normal day to day driving.